ImageMagick/MagickCache/README.md

 $ magick-cache -passkey ~/.passkey -passphrase ~/.passphrase -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.jpg
 ```

+You will need the same passphrase when you retrieve the image to restore it back to its original form.

 Note, only images are scrambled.
 Blobs and metadata are stored in the cache in plaintext.
 To prevent snooping, scramble any blobs or metadata *before* you store it in the cache.

 ## Get content from the MagickCache

-Eventually you will want retrieve your content, let's get our original cast image from the cache:
+Eventually you will want retrieve your content from the cache.
+As an example, let's get our original cast image from the cache:

 ```
 $ magick-cache -passkey ~/.passkey get /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson rebecca-ferguson.png